 The outbreak of the First World War prompted the British government to introduce a national War Widows’ Pension scheme.
 All war widows were eligible, be they on-the-strength, off-the- strength, or widows of volunteers.
-Yet, the weekly payments made to them under this scheme were far too little to cover their living costs, and hardship increased […]
+Yet, the weekly payments made to them under this scheme were far too little to cover […]

 With no universal pensions or benefits system in place, in the nineteenth century for many wives the loss of their life partner also meant the loss of their entire household income, or at the very least a significant portion of it.
 According to the Poor Law Amendment Act (1834), widows were entitled to outdoor relief […]

 In October 1642, the Long Parliament took the unprecedented step of allowing the widows of its fallen servicemen the opportunity to claim regular state pensions, rather than letting them fall onto parish relief.
-This became an enormous commitment because 3% of the population died in England and Wales alone, leaving tens of thousands widowed. […]
+This became an enormous commitment because 3% of the population died in England and Wales alone […]